 - Twine or rope

-How to Build a Vintage Sled
+How to Build a DIY Wooden Sled:

 - First you will need to download and print the pattern pieces at the bottom of this post.
 I created all the pattern pieces to fit standard size paper, Cut out pattern pieces as directed (** two of the pattern pieces must be cut on the fold of a larger piece of paper).
 Below is a diagram how the pattern pieces will fit onto your pine board.